Do you love DIY Scrap Wood Wall Art? But can’t find the right colors or patterns in the stores. Follow these steps to build it!

 Step Six

-Now you can sand the boards with a medium grit sandpaper, like 150-grit.
+Now you can sand the boards with a medium grit sandpaper, around 150-grit.
 But make sure you remember where each piece goes.
 I sanded the top and sides of each board.

 I also sand down all corners a bit to give it a rounded, finished look.
 You can see what I’m talking about in the close up.
 It’s a bit like creating a Chamfer edge with sandpaper.
 So, it’s not perfect but I love the look.

-Now, before assembling all these pieces, I apply the finish.
-Pick whichever acrylic paints, chalk paints, latex, and/or stains will work with your design.
 You should use a good nylon paint brush or foam sponge brushes to get a smooth finish on the pieces.

-Wipe off all dust.
-Apply the paint and stain colors you picked for your DIY Scrap Wood Wall Art.
 I played around with colors and looks for a while before settling on mine.
 I also used layers of acrylic with my homemade latex chalk paint to create layered looks.

 I used Elmer’s School Glue to add a crackle finish to most of the pieces.
-I was hoping it would mimic an aged wood look and give the piece more character.
+I was hoping it would mimic an aged wood look and give the pieces more character.
 I ended up going with a similar design and color scheme to the one I used on my DIY L-Shaped Backyard Bench.

 After painting and staining all of the pieces, I lightly sanded the edges on all of the pieces to add more character and extra dimension to the look.
 Finish by applying a matte poly top coat over each board.

-Once dry, you can glue everything in place.
 I started by gluing the surrounding outer boards (from step 4) in place first.
-Then placed them inside the Bessey Strap Clamp again.
+Then I placed them inside the Bessey Strap Clamp again.
 To hold them in place while the glue dried.

-Then, I added the other pieces one by one, using plenty of Elmer’s Wood Glue as I went.
+Then, I added the other pieces one by one, using plenty of Wood Glue as I went.
 Press every piece tightly in place.
 Let this fully dry before gluing and nailing the frame on.

 That’s it, you’ve built your own DIY Scrap Wood Wall Art.
 Give yourself a pat on the back.